edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 not have provisions in their protocol for specifying who pays for the cost of validating the state proofs and handling the messages on the receiving network.
-With CLPR, the entity registering the connector determines the payment mechanics for verifying state proofs and message handling.
+With CLPR, the entity registering the connector determines the payment mechanics for message handling on each endpoint.

 ## Personas and User Stories